chatox/networks-science-course/README.md

 These are materials that were used an undergraduate Network Science course of the bachelor degree on Mathematical Engineering on Data Science at Universitat Pompeu Fabra.

-The materials on this page correspond to the course that took place for the first time in September-December 2018.
+:warning: You are looking at an archived page from a previous edition of the course.
+The materials on this page correspond to the course that took place in September-December 2018.

 ## Contents of this repository